- Who We Are

 - U.S. Global Development Lab

 - Mission Directory

 - Board for International Food and Agricultural Development

 - Operational Policy (ADS)

 E3’s Office of Forestry and Biodiversity (FAB) provides assistance to and represents USAID activities and interests within the Agency, across the U.S. government, and among the local and international community.
 The FAB office is the Agency lead on biodiversity and forest issues, and a partner with the E3 Offices of Global Climate Change (GCC) in the areas of climate change mitigation, and adaptation.

 The FAB Office provides guidance, training, and direct technical assistance to USAID colleagues engaged in developing, managing and monitoring conservation programs.
 FAB also manages several activities that address global drivers of biodiversity and forest loss, especially overexploitation for illegal or unsustainable trade.
 The office collaborates with interagency partners to implement the U.S. National Strategy to Combat Wildlife Trafficking and leads the Agency’s response to a Presidential Memo on Combating Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud.

 USAID Strategy and Program Focus

-The FAB Office works closely with regional bureaus, especially those for Africa, Asia and Latin America and the Caribbean, to coordinate assistance to field programs.
-It also engages with the Bureau for Food Security, Bureau for Global Health, and Bureau for Democracy, Conflict and Humanitarian Assistance on cross-cutting issues and to advance integrated programs.
-The Office of Science & Technology is a close collaborator in several efforts.
+The FAB Office works closely with USAID regional bureaus, especially those for Africa, Asia and Latin America and the Caribbean, to coordinate assistance to field programs.
+It also engages with USAID’s bureaus for Food Security, Global Health, and Democracy, Conflict and Humanitarian Assistance and the Global Development Lab on cross-cutting issues and to advance integrated programs.

 For More Information